407-610-2417

 Why Are AI Overviews Important for SEO?

-As you’ve previously seen in the screenshot, AI Overviews are showing up at the top of search results, above the usual featured snippets and organic links.
+As you’ve seen earlier in the screenshot, AI Overviews are showing up at the top of search results, above the usual organic links.
 When your content is selected for one, it gets extra visibility in a prime spot: the top-right corner of the page.

 So, brands that adapt to these strategies will certainly have an advantage over those that don’t.
 As Neil Patel put it:

 “The way most people think about SEO is clicks to a website.
 But if you don’t show up, you are missing out on the opportunity to promote your brand and gain impressions.”